Throttle Control (ETC) Light Comes On? Here’s Why And What To Do

 The TPS is a kind of verification device.
 It checks that the butterfly valve behaves as the ECM tells it to.

-If it stops working, the ETC will detect a discrepancy between it and the rest of the system.
-As a result, the warning light illuminates.
+If it stops working, the ETC will detect a disparity between it and the rest of the system.
+As a consequence, the warning light illuminates.

 You’ll likely notice additional symptoms if the TPS is on the way out.
-For instance, the engine’s revs will probably jerk and fluctuate.
+For example, the engine’s revs will probably jolt and fluctuate.

 How To Fix